 As a college that prepares men and women for ministry and service, we value the rigors of the academic setting where the skills of writing, thinking, reasoning, rhetoric, and artistic creativity are taught, developed, and used for the glory of God to further the kingdom of God.

-Associated Values Course: MF1310 Preparing for Academic Success
+Associated Values Course: EN1341 English Composition I and EN1342 English Composition II communicate through writing, rhetoric, and/or other artistic and creative communications.
+To accomplish this, students learn to write in a variety of genres, think critically about theological concepts, as well as current and historical societal issues, practice developing effective and creative ministry specific communications such as sermons and Bible studies, utilize tools which will enable and enhance academic research, and reflect upon the value of academic discipline in the life of a future minister.